JosephCollierIT/osticket-prereqs/README.md

 </p>
 <p>

-  The last step after that is to login to osTicket on the browser.
+  The final step is to log in to osTicket through your web browser.

 <p>
 <img src="https://imgur.com/uHVdDsx.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>